 We’re anticipating that designers will be doing just that, to a degree at least and that 2019 could have a revitalisation of rich detail in logo marks.
 Despite simultaneously highlighting a continued demand for minimalism, this rival trend seems to be cropping up left and right.
 This logo for RuneForge, for example, harkens back to the detail-rich niches of graphic novels and video game design, putting much more emphasis on a nostalgic pathos over whether or not this same logo can function as a favicon.

 Get excited, because these trends are not only co-existing, they’re developing symbiotic relationships.
 Somehow it makes a whole lot of sense for minimalist and abstract design to rely on variable design and vice versa.
 Or for negative space and overlapping elements to give an ostensibly simple design layer of meaning or visual appeal.
 As more and more companies are putting thought and money into complex and individualistic brand personalities, designers respond in turn by cleverly blending contrasting trends in open defiance of a saturated graphic design landscape.
 We’re always keen to turn an analytical eye on the ways designers are filling niches in this competitive global economy, so we can’t wait to see what 2019 brings!

-Calvin works as a Marketing Coordinator out of 99designs’ Berlin office, focusing on campaign production, partnerships, and social media.
+Calvin works as a Marketing Coordinator for 99designs’ Berlin office, focusing on campaign production, partnerships, and social media.
 He moved from California to Berlin in 2015 with degrees from U.C.
 Berkeley.
 Interests include world cuisine, serif fonts, music production, historical documentaries, and fashion branding.